 \begin{theorem} The number of simplices of the standard lens space $L_{N}(1,1,\cdots,1)$ of dimension $2d-1$ (with fundamental group $\Z_N$) grows (in $N$) like $N^{d-1}$, i.e. the number of simplices is bounded above and below by dimensional constants times $N^{d-1}$. \end{theorem}

-We remark that the theorems remain true, with their given proofs, for arbitrary, i.e. non PL triangulations of manifolds with the same proof.
-It is worth noting the indirectness of the proof we give of Theorem~\ref{cor:CG} where dimension is $1$ mod $4$ in that case, there is no Cheeger-Gromov invariant.
+We remark that the theorems remain true with their given proofs for arbitrary triangulations of manifolds which are not necessarily restricted to PL triangulations.
+We note that the proof for Theorem~\ref{cor:CG} when the dimension is $1$ mod $4$ is slightly indirect as in that case there is no Cheeger-Gromov invariant.

-In dimension $3$, Theorem~\ref{cor:CG} and Theorem~\ref{thm:CG} are due to Cha~\cite{Cha16}.
-The first author gave a better estimate for $C_{3}’$~\cite{Lim}.
-This paper is the result of rethinking some of the algebra in those papers from a more geometrical perspective and actually gives an estimate of $12$ for $C_{3}’$.
-(However, in high dimensions, the constants are surely much too big.)
+In dimension $3$, the results stated in Theorem~\ref{cor:CG} and Theorem~\ref{thm:CG} were originally established by Cha~\cite{Cha16}.
+The first author, in a subsequent work~\cite{Lim}, improved the estimate for $C_3'$, resulting in a more refined bound.
+This paper is the result of rethinking some of the algebra in those papers from a more geometrical perspective, leading to an improved estimate of $12$ for $C_3'$.
+(However, in high dimensions, the constants are much reasonable.)

-In a successor paper by Cha and the first author of this paper, extensions of Theorem~\ref{thm:CG} to other $L^2$ $\rho$-invariants will be given by a mixture of the algebraic and geometric ideas in all of these papers.
-The philosophical point is that redoing the geometric arguments of this paper algebraically allows one to establish functoriality (while geometrically we would need to include a measurement of the complexity of the homomorphism).
+In~\cite{CL}, an extension of Theorem~\ref{thm:CG} to other $L^2$ $\rho$-invariants will be given by a mixture of the algebraic and geometric ideas in all of these papers.
+The underlying philosophical insight is that approaching the geometric arguments from an algebraic perspective enables the establishment of functoriality, whereas a purely geometric approach would require the inclusion of a complexity measurement for the homomorphism.
+Theorem~\ref{thm:AS}, in the form given here, actually relies on methods and results of this work.
+The technique we use for Theorem~\ref{thm:CG} would give some constant for each finite $G$ but not linearity for $\lvert G \rvert$.
+We note that the applications below do not depend on this linearity.